isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 ```

 </br>
-Due to limitations of sample size, comorbid conditions cannot be analysed as individual predictors.
+Due to limitations of sample size, comorbid conditions could not be analysed as individual predictors.
-They will be combined to a single binomial variable "comorbid" to reduce the number of predictors and avoid overfitting.
+They were combined to a single binomial variable "comorbid" to reduce the number of predictors and avoid overfitting.
 </br>

 ```